Stop the clock: How Autonomous Response contains cyber-threats in seconds

 However, intriguing though it may be to track this lifecycle to conclusion, the technology to write far less intriguing blog posts already exists and is already proven.
 Autonomous Response will render this kind of threat story a relic of the past, and for organizations with sensitive data and critical intellectual property to safeguard, the days of boring security blogs cannot come soon enough.

-To learn more about how Autonomous Response stops the clock on cyber-attacks, check out our white paper: Autonomous Response: Threat Report 2019.
+To learn more about how Autonomous Response stops the clock on cyber-attacks, check out our white paper: The Evolution of Autonomous Response.